-According to the lawsuit, Peterson, Gardner, and Costello conducted a hostile takeover of Dyffy, Gardner presided as president and Peterson as secretary over the dissolved Oregon non-profit, and all but Costello currently maintain shareholder status in the for-profit Estonian entity with Peterson at the helm.
+According to the lawsuit, Peterson, Gardner and Costello conducted a hostile takeover of Dyffy, Gardner presided as president and Peterson as secretary over the dissolved Oregon non-profit, and all but Costello currently maintain shareholder status in the for-profit Estonian entity with Peterson at the helm.

-The entities were made before Augur held one of the first ICOs.
-Between August 7 and September 5, 2015, the project issued 8.8 million reputation (REP) tokens, each priced below $0.60, to raise over $5 million for a decentralized prediction market protocol that would run on the ethereum blockchain.
+The entities were made before Augur held one of the first ICOs between August 7 and September 5, 2015, the lawsuit says, when the company issued 8.8 million reputation (REP) tokens, each priced below $0.60, to raise over $5 million for a decentralized prediction market protocol that would run on the ethereum blockchain.

-Liston is seeking $38 million in general damages and $114 million in punitive damages for a total of $152 million in collective damages that could put a damper on those resources — more than one-quarter of REP's market value.
+But Liston is seeking $38 million in general damages and $114 million in punitive damages for a total of $152 million in collective damages that could put a damper on those resources — more than one-quarter of REP's market value.
 Three years after the ICO, in a time when cryptocurrencies have gained mainstream momentum, REP has traded as high as $100 and token holders have profited up to 200 times on their principal investments.

 "The claims are baseless and inaccurate.
 He [Liston] accepted a cash severance payment and he signed a full release with Dyffy and we're appalled that he's turned around with a lawsuit three years later.
 There hasn't been a single GitHub commit by Liston, on any of the Augur repositories.
 He's not a founder of Augur," Krug said.

 Gardner wrote in an email that many of the claims are "demonstrably false" and "this is a superfluous lawsuit if there ever was one."